Where am I? It looks familiar. The white walls. Signs in French.

 “Ah, the joys and illusions of youth,” Edgar Stone stops arguing with me.

 They agree to stay through the weekend and attend the Saturday show.
 With added publicity about my health, ticket demand is high.
-La Plage de Geneve is across the street from the park where the dolphins will be able to hear us play.
-The grounds are elevated and run toward the beach.
+La Plage de Geneve is a cross the street from the park where the dolphins will be able to hear us play The grounds are elevated and run toward the beach.

 We will play in the front patio of le Hotel Residence in Parc Eauxs-vive.

 The Castles and the Stones attend one of the morning swimming lessons.
 When Mike and I swim out to perform with White D and her pod, they are astounded and entranced.
-I am making the point that I am past needing more education, even at Harvard-level.
+I make the point that I am past needing more education, even at Harvard-level.
 When Bowie sings ‘Heroes,’ I glance and see Susan swaying in Bert’s arms.
 Even he seems to be enjoying himself.
 It worries me that he has so little sense of humor or joie de vivre.
 I wonder how I survived his parenting.
 Barely, I guess.

 We usually go out to eat in the evening.
 My bout with coma has made me a local celebrity.
 My recovery is noted by many strangers who really seem to care.
 I have yet to learn how celebrity changes everything.
 It is my secret glee that the American parents experience my popularity.
 “Popularity Breeds Contempt,” I am reminded by Mike.